The Climate of Change Poetry Workshops, 2023 – UK evening

 About the Facilitator

 Australian Cath Drake is based in London.
 She’s was an award-winning environmental journalist and writer in Australia for a decade with a post-graduate qualification in environmental science.
 Her poetry collection ‘The Shaking City’ (Seren Books) was highly commended in the 2020 Forward Prizes and longlisted in the international Laurel Prize for best collection of nature or environmental poetry.
 It was described by TS Eliot winner Philip Gross as ‘a guide to staying clear-eyed, combative and caring in unsettling times.’.
 It follows ‘Sleeping with Rivers’ which won the Seren/Mslexia poetry pamphlet prize and was a Poetry Book Society choice.
-Cath’s accolades include a second and commended in the Resurgence Poetry School international eco-poetry prize (now called Ginkgo) and short-listed for the Manchester Poetry Prize.
+Cath’s accolades include 2x second and once commended in the Ginkgo eco-poetry prize, and short-listed for the Manchester Poetry Prize.
 Cath hosts The Verandah, online poetry teaching and events.
 She is also a mindfulness teacher.